JobtechSwe/sokannonser-api/README.md

     ES_INDEX=platsannons-read

-Specifies which index to search ads from (JobSearch)
+Specifies which index to search published ads from (JobSearch)

+    ES_HISTORICAL_ADS_INDEX

+Specifies which index to search historical ads from (JobSearch with x-feature historical-ads)

     ES_USER